Xayrulloh/Interview-Preparation/expressjs/README.md

 1. ## [**What is Express.Js**](https://www.geeksforgeeks.org/introduction-to-express/)

-   Express is a small framework that sits on top of Node.js’s web server functionality to simplify its APIs and add helpful new features.
-It makes it easier to organize your application’s functionality with middleware and routing; it adds helpful utilities to Node.js’s HTTP objects; it facilities the rendering of dynamic HTTP objects
+   Express is a lightweight framework built on top of Node.js to enhance its web server capabilities.
+It simplifies APIs, introduces useful features, and facilitates application organization through middleware and routing.
+Express also enriches Node.js HTTP objects with valuable utilities and supports dynamic rendering.

 2. ## **Why use Express.Js**

-   Its simplicity, minimalism, flexibility and scalability characteristics.
-It provides easy to set up for middlewares and routing
+   It is a lightweight and flexible framework, which makes it a preferred choice for web applications.
+It is easy to set up and use middlewares and routing.

-3. ## **Mention a few features of Express.js**
+3. ## **Explain the features of Express.js**

-   Routing, Middleware, HTTP Utility Methods, Static File Serving, Security
+   Express.js is a powerful and popular Node.js web framework, which offers a wide range of features to ease the development of web applications.
+Some of the key features of Express.js include: routing, middleware, HTTP utility methods, static file serving, and built-in security features, such as protection against cross-site scripting (XSS) and cross-site request forgery (CSRF).
+Additionally, Express.js is highly extensible through its support for a wide range of third-party packages and plugins.

 4. ## [**Explain the structure of an Express JS application**](https://www.geeksforgeeks.org/how-to-structure-my-application-in-express-js/)
    - **Entry point:** It’s a starting point of the application where you set up